 The undergraduate major in Finance provides students with a background of knowledge and a set of skills to enable them to perform successfully in finance-related fields.
 These fields reflect both global and domestic dimensions and they include corporate or business finance, financial management in government and not-for-profit organizations, financial planning, investments, banking, insurance, real estate, and public accounting.
-Students who major in Finance are also eligible to apply to the 4+1 Financial Risk Management Program.
+Students who major in Finance are also eligible to apply to the Accelerated MS in Financial Risk Management Program.

 The Finance major is available to students at the Storrs Campus.